hibernate/hibernate-ogm/readme.md

 ## Description

-Hibernate OGM is an attempt to store data in a NoSQL data grid using he Hibernate Core engine rather than rewriting a JPA engine from scratch.
+Hibernate OGM is an attempt to store data in a NoSQL data grid using the Hibernate ORM engine rather than rewriting a JPA engine from scratch.

 The benefits are fairly obvious:
  - reimplementing the complex JPA specification is a lot of work